fedecech/auto_events/README.md

 ### Creating a calendar without source

 A calendar object is responsible for storing the events and running their tasks when appropriate (based on each `run_date` of each task).
-When using an API, in this case the Microsoft API, Calendar needs a Source to fetch the events (But we'll see that later on [here]()).
+When using an API, in this case, the Microsoft API, Calendar needs a Source to fetch the events (But we'll see that later on [here]()).

 ```python
 from form_automator.Calendar import Calendar as AutoCalendar